alexKleider/phInfo/README.md

 you are using some other target machine, these same instructions could probably be fairly easily adapted.
-Updating and Upgrading (the 7th item) might work as is since pretty standard `Debian` commands are used; Network Setup will almost certainly differ.
+Updating and Upgrading (the 7th item) might work as is since pretty standard `Debian` commands are used; Network Setup (item 9) will almost certainly differ.
 Look over the code and modify to suit your use case.

-Sensible defaults are chosen for everything so if using a Raspberry Pi, there'll be no necessity to modify anything.
-Advanced users however may wish to change some of the defaults.
-They are all listed in a config file in the repository.
-This config file will be mentioned from time to time in the notes that follow but these remarks can be ignored by those willing to accept the defaults.

 1. Raspberry Pi Acquisition
 1. SD Card Preparation (RASPBIAN-LITE)